psychogun/zenarmor-kibana-dashboards/README.md

 ![zenanaboards](zenarmor-kibana-dashboards.png "zenanaboards")
 # Zenarmor Kibana Dashboards

 Here are dashboards for Kibana from the Elastic Stack, which you can use to visualize the different outputs from the Zenarmor (Sensei) plugin in OPNsense, through an external Elasticsearch database.
+This greatly leveraged CPU usage on my OPNsense firewall, although I do have to buy some more RAM because the swap usage is through the roof.

 ## Prerequisites